HTTP-RPC/Kilo/README.md

 Service operations are defined by adding public methods to a concrete service implementation.
 Methods are invoked by submitting an HTTP request for a path associated with a servlet instance.
 Arguments are provided either via the query string or in the request body, like an HTML form. `WebService` converts the request parameters to the expected argument types, invokes the method, and writes the return value to the output stream as [JSON](http://json.org).

 The `RequestMethod` annotation is used to associate a service method with an HTTP verb such as `GET` or `POST`.
 The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the servlet.
 If unspecified, the method is associated with the servlet itself.
+If no matching handler method is found, the servlet's default `service()` method is called.

 Multiple methods may be associated with the same verb and path. `WebService` selects the best method to execute based on the provided argument values.
 For example, the following service class implements some simple addition operations: